Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 There have been over 400 recorded versions of the song, performed by many artists, notably Otis Redding, John Lennon, Muhammad Ali, 4 the Cause, Tracy Chapman, musicians of the Playing for Change project, Florence and the Machine, Weezer, and the Kingdom Choir. […]

-On January 24, 1969, during the Beatles’ “Get Back” sessions, The Beatles played a version of “Stand By Me.“
+On January 8, 1969, during the Beatles’ “Get Back” sessions, Paul McCartney and George Harrison played a version of “Stand By Me.“ On January 24, 1969, The Beatles played another version of it.

 The Beatles playing “Stand By Me” on January 24, 1969 – From Peter Jackson’s film “The Beatles: Get Back“, 2021